Flamekebab/picture_this/README.md

 Rewritten by Flamekebab (as I'm not Cori!):

-1. More unit tests
+1. Tagging?
-2. Tagging?
+2. Sort out the CSS
-3. Sort out the CSS
+3. Private images?
-4. Private images?
+4. Pagination and lazy loading?
-5. Pagination and lazy loading?
+5. Update documentation to have images that reflect changes

 ## About the developers :woman_technologist: